 3. Abandoned Pet Rescue

-Based in Fort Lauderdale, Abandoned Pet Rescue is a non-profit charitable organization that saves neglected dogs, helping the public rescue, shelter and adopt animals all over South Florida.
+Based in Fort Lauderdale, Abandoned Pet Rescue is a non-profit charitable organization that saves neglected dogs and helps the public rescue, rehabilitate, and adopt animals all over southern Florida.
 To date, they have saved more than 6,800 animals.
 One of the largest no-kill shelters, their facilities have the capacity for up to 200 cats and 30 dogs.

 Abandoned Pet Rescue Details